SphericalCowww/ROS_leggedRobot_testBed/README.md

 <img src="https://github.com/SphericalCowww/ROS_leggedRobot_testBed/blob/main/powerSystem.png" width="500"> <img src="https://github.com/SphericalCowww/ROS_leggedRobot_testBed/blob/main/powerSystemPhoto.png" width="200">

-When testing, the 11.1V battery can be teed to power both Raspberry Pi 5 and 3 servos.
-However, rasp pi 5 does show low power when also turning on the monitor with HDMI connection.
+When testing, the 11.1V battery can be teed to power both rasp pi and 3 servos.
+However, rasp pi does show low power when also turning on the monitor with HDMI connection.

 ### setting the servo IDs